Kristof89Szabo/milestonetwothree/src/main/java/com/exam/testing/README.md

 reliability, and functionality of a software system, and stakeholders at all levels benefit from it.

+### Testing techniques

+There are many different testing techniques that can be used to validate software systems and ensure that they meet the desired quality standards.
+Here are some of the most commonly used testing techniques:

+- `Black-box testing`: Black-box testing is a technique that focuses on testing the external behavior of the software system without knowledge of its internal structure or implementation details.
+This technique is typically used to test the functionality of the software system.

+- `White-box testing`: White-box testing is a technique that focuses on testing the internal structure and implementation of the software system.
+This technique is typically used to test the correctness of the software system's code.

+- `Grey-box testing`: Grey-box testing is a technique that combines elements of both black-box and white-box testing.
+  This technique is typically used to test the integration between different units of the software system.

+- `Regression testing`: Regression testing is a technique that involves retesting the software system after changes have been made to ensure that the changes have not introduced new defects or issues.

+- `Exploratory testing`: Exploratory testing is a technique that involves testing the software system by exploring its features and functionality without a predefined test plan.
+This technique is typically used to identify new defects or issues that may not be discovered through other testing techniques.

+- `Stress testing`: Stress testing is a technique that involves testing the software system under high load or stress conditions to ensure that it can handle heavy usage and still maintain its performance and stability.

+- `Performance testing`: Performance testing is a technique that involves testing the software system's performance and scalability under different load and stress conditions.

+- `Security testing`: Security testing is a technique that involves testing the software system's security features to ensure that it is protected against external threats such as hacking, viruses, and other attacks.

+These are just some of the many testing techniques that can be used to validate software systems and ensure that they meet the desired quality standards.
+The choice of testing technique will depend on the specific requirements and objectives of the software system being tested.

 ### BDD fundamentals with Gherkin

 BDD (Behavior-Driven Development) is a software development methodology that aims to improve communication between